FOMI: Creation

 FOMI was founded by a businessman who was engaged in importing and distributing mineral fertilizers to meet a need for fertilizers in Burundi that were economical and did not have to be imported.

 ITRACOM Fertilizers LTD (IFL) is a subsidiary of FOMI Fertilizers that distributes organo-mineral fertilizers in Burundi, Rwanda, Uganda, and the Democratic Republic of the Congo.

 It was established by the International Trading Company (ITRACOM) and operates under ITRACOM Holdings.

-The FOMI factory is located in Maramvya zone of the Commune of Mutimbuzi, Bujumbura Rural Province.
+The FOMI factory is located in Mutimbuzi zone of the Commune of Ntahangwa, Bujumbura Province.

 It is on the RN5 highway, 5.9 km from the center of Bujumbura.

 It was founded by the businessman Adrien Ntigacika, and is the first fertilizer plant in the region.

 It produces three types of fertilizer and agricultural lime.

 Mineral fertilizers are imported and mixed with local organic manure.

 In 2019 imports of chemical fertilizers was banned and FOMI was given a monopoly on their manufacture.

 Manufacturing began in February 2019 with 250 employees.

 Six months later there were about 500 employees, of whom 400 were contract workers, and the factory was producing 150 to 200 tonnes per day.

 The plant was expanded in 2020, and between 2019 and 2021 production rose from 200 tons to 500 tons.

 As of 2021 it employed over 3,500 people.